GorillaDev420/OS-lab1/docs/report.md

 ```

-The `redirect()` fucntion will automatically check if a process needs input/out redirection, so a process just need to call it before program execution.
+The `redirect()` function will automatically check if a process needs input/out redirection, so a process just needs to call it before program execution.

 ``` C